cea-hpc/modules/doc/source/modulefile.rst

  When ``--hard`` option is set, *modulefile* is also set hidden and stays hidden even if search or selection query refers to *modulefile* by its exact name.

+ When ``--hidden-loaded`` option is set, hidden state also applies to the *modulefile* when it is loaded.
+Hidden loaded modules do not appear on :subcmd:`list` sub-command output, unless :option:`--all` option is set.
+ Their loading or unloading informational messages are not reported unless the :envvar:`verbosity of Modules<MODULES_VERBOSITY>` is set to a level higher than ``verbose``.
+Hidden loaded modules are detected in any cases by state query commands like :mfcmd:`is-loaded`.

  If ``--after`` option is set, hiding is only effective after specified date time.
 Following the same principle, if ``--before`` option is set, hiding is